I received a really juicy question from a reader the other day that I wanted to share.

 It’s cool, you should be familiar with a few programs (just don’t stress yourself out about it).

 Below is a list of programs that either I or my clients use often.
 This is by no means an extensive list because there are tons of other tools out there and new ones popping up all the time.
-But, these are some programs that have either been around for a while and/or is popular with the people I’VE worked with.
+But, these are some programs that have either been around for a while and/or are popular with the people I’VE worked with.

 Some of these offer free sign-ups, some have limited time free trials, and others might be too expensive to try out just for the sake of learning.
 You can still do research, however, online or on the program’s website if you want to know more.